Shoulder Replacement

 Physical Therapy Program After Shoulder Replacement

 Restoring movement to the shoulder and arm is a very critical factor in recovering from shoulder replacement surgery.
 Soon after the surgery, the surgeon or physical therapist will teach you exercises that will prevent your wrist, elbow or shoulder from becoming stiff, which will speed up your recovery.
-At first pain may make difficult for you to do the exercises, but slowly it will get easier each day.
-You will have physical therapy sessions with a physical therapist while in the hospital.
-The physical therapist, occupational therapist, and discharge planner will give you guidelines to help you speed up the healing process.
+Make sure you understand the expectations regarding physical therapy following surgery.

 See Shoulder Rehab to learn more about rehab exercises for the shoulder.